Transportation & Logistics

 Truck Driver Salary Overview

-The Truck Driver is a sought-after profession in the United States with a median annual salary of $54,320.
-Compensation typically ranges from $33,800 for entry-level positions to $78,000 for experienced professionals in high-demand markets.
+The Truck Driver is one of the most important roles in the Transportation & Logistics sector of the US economy in 2026.
+With a median annual salary of $54,320, compensation for this position ranges from $33,800 at the entry level to $78,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Truck Driver in the US earns between $33,800 and $78,000 per year, with a median of $54,320.